Last updated 04 January 2022

-The privacy of our website visitors is very important to us, and we are committed to safeguarding it.
+The privacy of our students, website visitors and staff is very important to us, and we are committed to safeguarding it.
 This policy explains what we do with your personal information.

 Leeds Language College Ltd is committed to protecting and respecting your privacy.